-In the past, three network- related technological developments -- the printing press, the railroads, and the telegraph -- revolutionized the world's commerce and culture.
-This millennium has seen the advent of a fourth, and arguably the most transformative, technological development, the marriage of computing and connectivity known as the Internet.
+In the past, three network-related technological developments - the printing press, the railroads, and the telegraph - revolutionized the world's commerce and culture.
+This millennium has seen the advent of a fourth, and arguably the most transformative technological development, the marriage of computing and connectivity known as the Internet.
 High-speed broadband networks have revolutionized our access to the world around us.
-The virtually limitless sources of information, education, and entertainment these broadband networks carry can erase the disadvantages of geographic isolation and economic and educational disparities.
-In combination with the broadcast, cable and satellite video services that have for decades and continue today to contribute so much to our society, they will have incalculable influence on the future of America.
+The virtually limitless sources of information, education, and entertainment these broadband networks carry can erase the disadvantages of geographic isolation, and economic and educational disparities.
+In combination with the broadcast, cable, and satellite video services that have contributed so much to our society for decades, they will have incalculable influence on the future of America.